n42k/OpenRCT2/reports/report1.md

 3. [Opinions, critics and alternatives](#opinions)

 ## Brief description <a name="brief"></a>
-RollerCoaster Tycoon 2 (RCT2) was a construction and management simulation computer game lauched in 2002 where you played as an amusement park manager.
-Over the years the official game support finally got to an end which prompted the arise of a fan-made project, led by Ted 'IntelOrca' John, with the intent of reverse engineering the original RCT2 executable.
+RollerCoaster Tycoon 2 (RCT2) was a construction and management simulation computer game lauched in 2002 where you play as an amusement park manager.
+Eventually, the official game's support reached an end which prompted the rise of a fan-made project, led by Ted 'IntelOrca' John, with the intent of reverse engineering the original RCT2 executable.
 The OpenRCT2 project was then launched in April 2014 with the set goals of:
 * Porting the game into platform independent C source code, making the game available to more platforms;
-* Fix [bugs][1] the lasted over the years on the no longer supported game;
+* Fix [bugs][1] that lasted over the years in the original implementation;
 * Add [translations][2] to the game's user interface;
-* Add support for higher resolution to accommodate for nowadays technology;
+* Add support for higher resolution to accommodate today's technology;
 * Add online multiplayer functionality;
-* And other minor [features][3] like simulation speed increase and twitch integration...
+* And other minor [features][3] like simulation speed increase and twitch integration.

 [1]: https://github.com/OpenRCT2/OpenRCT2/wiki/Found-bugs-and-limitations-in-RCT2
 [2]: https://github.com/OpenRCT2/OpenRCT2/wiki/Language-support
 [3]: http://openrct2.org/features

-At the time of writing, the project is hosted on GitHub under GPLv3 license and requires the original game files to run (mainly resources and content).
-It's core language is C, with some bits of C++ along the way, and it has accumulated 142 contributors and almost 10,000 commits along the years.
+At the time of writing, the project is hosted on GitHub under the GPLv3 license and requires the original game files to run (mainly resources and content).
+Its core language is C, with some bits of C++ along the way, and it has accumulated 142 contributors and almost 10,000 commits along the years.

 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/lines_of_code_by_language_over_time.png)
 **Fig1-** Lines of code per language over time graph.